Improving your efficiency

 Finally, you should also take a step back and consider any requirements of your transport provider and customers.

-What may not seem the most efficient way of loading pallets to you may be what your customers need, for example, to meet specific weight requirements or to be compatible with automated equipment.
+What may not seem the most efficient way of loading pallets to you may be what your customers need, for example, to meet specific requirements or to be compatible with automated equipment.

 Similarly, an efficient pallet load may be too high for your transport providers, who will charge you more than if you packed your pallets differently.